Leifmao/Leifmao/README.md

 - 👀 I’m interested in Synthwave, video games & cyberpunk
 - 🌱 I’m currently learning Javascript as part of a full stack engineering course
 - 💞️ I’m looking to collaborate on everything
-- 📫 Reach me on twitter @leifmao
+- 📫 Reach me on @leifmao

 <!---
 Leifmao/Leifmao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.